glink-incubator/glink/README.md

   + Spatial Window Join: spatial window join of two spatial data streams.
   + Spatial Interval Join: spatial interval join of two spatial data streams.
 + Spatial Window DBSCAN: perform DNSCAN cluster in the window snapshots of a spatial data stream.
++ Spatial Heatmap: convert unbounded spatial data streams into heatmaps that can be displayed on web pages.

 ## Examples